hsucherng/coding-style-guide/css.md

 My main argument against using solely Utility Classes is because of the thought process that I have to get into.
 If I want to style an element as a button, I do not want to think of how to piece together a whole bunch of different Utility Classes to get it to look like a button — I just want to style it as a button.
 That's where Component Classes fit in — just use the `.button` class, and I can expect the element to look like a button.

-The above can be resolved through a templating layer, but I have yet to figure out how to set that layer up, and since the final generated HTML files end up being riddled with Utility Classes anyway, I worry on how the back-end developers would integrate the HTML into their project.
+The above can be resolved through a templating layer, but I have yet to figure out how to set that layer up, and since the final generated HTML files end up being riddled with Utility Classes anyway, I worry on how other developers would integrate the HTML into their project.